 Rachel M. Krause and Christopher Hawkins, Implementing City Sustainability: Overcoming Administrative Silos to Achieve Functional Collective Action (Philadelphia, PA: Temple University Press, 2021).
 Order info.

-Forthcoming in January 2021, this study addresses the knotty problem of how cities integrate sustainability goals across various bureaucratic silos, such as departments of planning, public works, parks and recreation, and community development.
+This study addresses the knotty problem of how cities integrate sustainability goals across various bureaucratic silos, such as departments of planning, public works, parks and recreation, and community development.
 The authors utilize a national data set, as well as eight city case studies, to develop their “functional collective action” framework.
+Their four-fold typology includes lead agency consolidation (Fort Collins), lead agency coordination (Kansas City and Orlando), relationships and bargaining (Providence, Ann Arbor, and Oakland), and decentralized networks (El Paso and Gainesville).
+Essential reading, filled with analytic insight and practical lessons.

 Christopher A. Lepczyk, Owen D. Boyle, and Timothy L. V. Vargo, eds., Handbook of Citizen Science in Ecology and Conservation (Oakland, CA: University of California Press, 2020).
 Order info.